 If fishing is going to be your main source of protein, you will want to consider not only your location and method of catching fish but also how to keep them alive until you are ready to eat them.
 If you are going to be remaining in the same location, you can dig a mini “pond” to put the fish into when you catch them.
 The more fish you catch, the more crowded the pond will get and the more fish you will have available to eat at any given time.
 Whether you find yourself dealing with wilderness survival or urban survival, knowing these skills and what fishing gear to keep in your survival fishing kit could save your life.

 Nets.
-Net fishing is a good way to catch smaller fish.
+Net fishing is a good way to catch small fish.
 You can make a net out of greenwood from sapling trees, thin vines, or even pieces of cloth.
 Wade through the water, dragging the net slowly and calmly behind you.
 When you get to the other shore, lift the net to see what you have caught.

 Spears.
 Spearfishing takes practice but requires very limited tools.
 You can make a spear from wood, bone, metal, or hard plastic sharpened at one end.
 The main challenge with spearfishing is the refraction of light off the water’s surface.
 It is easiest at night by flashlight when you won’t cast shadows that scare the fish away.

 Traps.
-Traps are perhaps the easiest method of passive fishing.
+Fish traps are perhaps the easiest method of passive fishing.
 Design a container that funnels fish through a small opening into a closed container.
 The fish will swim into the container and will be unable to find their way back out.
 An empty plastic water bottle with the cap inverted to create a funnel is a perfect example of a small trap for catching baitfish.
 For larger fish, you can build a fish weir which is a wall that lures fish into a trap.
 You can make a weir by stacking rocks to build a wall that covers the length of the river with the exception of an opening that leads to your trap.
 The water flows smoothly through the screen and fish will follow along the wall until they are trapped.